-Occasionally we run other events, like hackathons or lightning talks, and are always happy for students to put together their own social outings.
-There is also an unofficial Academy Dungeons & Dragons group, for those who dare.
+Occasionally we run other events, like hackathons or lightning talks, and we are always happy for students to put together their own social outings.
+There is also an unofficial Academy Dungeons & Dragons group, for those who dare…

 We keep in touch with our alumni through our Slack group and they are always invited to events such as graduations or socials (as well as Friday night drinks!).

 If our hiring partners are looking for mid to senior roles, or we come across any particularly good openings, we’ll share those with alumni in a dedicated Slack channel, and we also share opportunities for speaking, mentoring, volunteering, and industry meetups.
 We also love it when past students come back to give guest lectures at the Academy.

 We work hard to make sure the Academy is inclusive for everyone.
-We are members of Tech Talent Charter and Tech She Can charter, and encourage our students to be involved with local groups such as Bath Girl Geeks, Bristol Girl Geeks, and Women’s Tech Hub, Sheffield Women in Tech, and WEST (Women in Engineering, Science and Technology).
+We are members of Tech Talent Charter, MotherBoard Charter and Tech She Can Charter, and encourage our students to be involved with support groups such as Bath and Bristol Girl Geeks, Women’s Tech Hub, Sheffield Women in Tech, and WEST (Women in Engineering, Science and Technology).

 We have a private Slack group for female and non-binary students, alumni and staff where they can talk to and support each other during their time at the Academy and beyond.

 We are always open to change and growth.
-If there is anything you come across that makes you feel uncomfortable, or something extra you think we should offer, please talk to us.
+If there is anything you come across that makes you feel uncomfortable, or something more you think we should offer, please talk to us.

 Yes.
-We enjoy being part of the Bristol and Bath tech community, and encourage you to join us.
+We enjoy being part of the local tech communities, and encourage you to join us.
 We regularly attend (and speak at) tech meetups such as PHPSW and Bristol JS, and we’ll share details of interesting upcoming events and conferences with you.